cirg/appliance-setup-presentation/presentation.md

 # Summary

-A description of the `appliance-setup` package, how to use it, and the technologies it uses.
+A description of the `appliance-setup` package, how to run it, and the technologies it uses.

 # `appliance-setup`